syncloud/docs/templates/footer.md

 ## For content page

-To create header of a content page use this code:
+To create footer of a content page use this code:

 ```
 ---